fprasx/unlocked/mdbook/src/code/alloc/get.md

 The first, and simplest function to write is `vector.get(i)`, which returns a pointer to the element at index _i_.

-This is the code I wrote:
+Here is the code to that implements `get`.

 ```rust
 /// Return a *const T to the index specified